-Center for the Humanities Summer Research Fellowship
+Center for the Humanities Summer Writing Workshop

-Residency Details
+Fellowship Details

 This opportunity is open to Oregon State University faculty actively engaged in humanities research as stipulated by their position description.